INDAPlus20/AssignmentsInstructions/project-week-0/README.md

 ### Use the Issue tracker!
 For every feature you want to create (or bug to fix), there should be an associated issue, hopefully the next few paragraphs will explain why.

-  * Follow your naming convenction.
+  * Follow your naming convention.
 Assign assignees and attach labels, it looks cool!
     * **Do not** forget to add issues to milestones, this can be done under the menu for each issue.
   * Read on about branches to know how to close an issue the good way!